Documentation Index

 - Selected Item (for single select) - Displays the currently selected option for single-select filters

-- All Filters - Persistent button that opens the filter drawer for batch editing of all filters
+- All Filters - Button that opens the filter drawer for batch editing of all filters.
+Appears whenever at least one filter is unreachable from the toolbar.

 - Search Field (Optional) - Input field for filtering available options within single-select and multi-select filters